New Zealand women's national rugby sevens team: Ignite7 2025

-Power beat Bolt 29-15 to win the women’s Ignite7 competition.
+Power beat Bolt 29-15 to win the women's Ignite7 competition.

-Concurrent with Ignite7, warm-up games for the 2025-2026 Seven Series season were held between the New Zealand women’s sevens team and the national teams of Australia, Fiji and Japan.
+Concurrent with Ignite7, warm-up games for the 2025–2026 Sevens Series season were held between the New Zealand women's sevens team and the national teams of Australia, Fiji and Japan.

-The New Zealand team consisted of Sylvia Brunt, Maia Davis, Jaymie Kolose, Dhys Faleafaga, Jazmin Felix-Hotham, Justine McGregor, Danii Mafoe, Mahina Paul, Alena Saili, Braxton Sorensen-McGee, Keira Su’a-Smith, Kelsey Teneti, Stacey Waaka, Olive Watherston and Katelyn Vaha'akolo.
+The New Zealand team consisted of Sylvia Brunt, Maia Davis, Jaymie Kolose, Dhys Faleafaga, Jazmin Felix-Hotham, Justine McGregor, Danii Mafoe, Mahina Paul, Alena Saili, Braxton Sorensen-McGee, Keira Su’a-Smith, Kelsey Teneti, Katelyn Vaha'akolo, Stacey Waaka and Olive Watherston.
+Risi Pouri-Lane and Jorja Miller were absent from the team, in Miller's case due to her having recently undergone surgery on a thumb.

 On day one New Zealand defeated Japan 29-5, but lost to both Australia 38-5, and Fiji 19-10.
 On the second they defeated Japan 35-7 and Fiji 34-29 but lost again to Australia 40-5.